John Potess

 But I was also exhausted.

-As we celebrated in Qingdao, there was a part of me that considred stopping there.
-I could leave the race on a high note, stepping away with a victory on my belt.
-The exhaustion I’d been pushing aside for months had finally caught up to me in to the point of almost giving in.
+As we celebrated in Qingdao, there was a part of me that considered stopping there.
+I could leave the race on a high note, stepping away from Qingdao with a win.
+The exhaustion I’d been pushing down for months had finally caught up to me, I was almost ready to give in.

 But the call of the Pacific was louder.
-It was, after all, the race I’d joined for - the most dangerous and isolated ocean tol in the world.
-So I decided to press on, to finish what I started.
-I wasn’t ready to step off the boat -not yet.
+It was, after all, the whole reason I'd joined the race in the first place - to cross the most dangerous and isolated ocean in the world.
+And so I decided to press on, to finish what I started.

 Pushing Past My Limits